jens-limbach/SSv2-custom-sample-object/README.md

 13. Create a new custom service entity in the Sales and Service Cloud V2 frontend, convert the CAP json file, download the final json definition

 14. Instead of adjusting the metadata we directly download it here: [Latest Metadata file](https://github.com/jens-limbach/SSv2-custom-sample-object/blob/main/LatestMetadata.json).
 Normally you would need to edit the downloaded metadata file a bit and make the some adjustments like the ones below.
 But most of these will disappear soon as the CAP conversion is currently undergoing a huge improvement.
--   Add a lable ```"label": "Samples",```
+Here are some improvements that might be necessary.
--   Add a unique object type code ```"objectTypeCode": "CUS1329",```
+-   Add a unique object type code ```"objectTypeCode": "CUS1329",``` on your entity level
+-   If you cannot "edit" your objects, the attribute ```"description": true,``` might be missing on your "sampleName" field
+-   If you cannot see your object in the timeline configuration, check if there is a label on the top entity level ```"label": "Samples",```
+-   Also for the timeline makes sure there is an event defined and it has the correct entity reference ```"entityReference": "Samples",```
--   Remove the data formats from the ```"dataType": "BOOLEAN",```
+-   If you have boolean values you must remove the the data formats from the ```"dataType": "BOOLEAN",```
--   Add in the notes sections the additional itemDataType
+-   Add in the notes sections you must remove the additional "itemDataType"
 ```
 "dataType": "ARRAY",
 "itemDataType": "OBJECT",
 ```
 -   Check if all the enum values are generated correctly
--   Add a notes entity and api
+-   Add a notes entity and api (if not generated automatically)
--   Re-name the referenced entity in the generated event
--   Remove the generated sample sub-structure in notes
+-   Remove the generated sample sub-structure in notes (which is currently generated because of the "back referencing")
 -   Map all value selectors correctly

 15. upload the adjusted metadata file in custom services